PHPFastCGI/SlimAdapter/README.md

 ## Current Status

-This daemon is currently in early development stages and not considered stable.
-A stable release is expected by September 2015.
+This project is currently in early stages of development and not considered stable.
+Importantly, this library currently lacks support for uploaded files.
+Also a memory leak protection feature is scheduled for integration that allows the daemon to shutdown after handling 'N' requests.

 Contributions and suggestions are welcome.